voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 ### Lesson 1: Introduction to PowerShell and .NET 💻

-- Overview of PowerShell and its features: Understand the history and purpose of PowerShell, and learn about its command-line interface (CLI) and scripting capabilities.
+#### Overview of PowerShell and its features: Understand the history and purpose of PowerShell, and learn about its command-line interface (CLI) and scripting capabilities.
 Explore the benefits of using PowerShell for system administration and automation.

-- Understanding the .NET Framework and its role in PowerShell: Get familiar with the .NET Framework and its integration with PowerShell, allowing you to leverage powerful .NET classes like "Environment" for enhanced functionality.
+#### Understanding the .NET Framework and its role in PowerShell: Get familiar with the .NET Framework and its integration with PowerShell, allowing you to leverage powerful .NET classes like "Environment" for enhanced functionality.

+The .NET Framework is a software development platform developed by Microsoft.
+It provides a vast library of pre-built code and functionalities that developers can use to create various applications.
+PowerShell, on the other hand, is a powerful command-line shell and scripting language designed specifically for system administrators and IT professionals.

+In PowerShell, the .NET Framework plays a crucial role in extending its capabilities beyond what is available natively.
+PowerShell has direct integration with the .NET Framework, which allows you to access and utilize powerful .NET classes and methods seamlessly.

+To use .NET classes in PowerShell, you can simply create objects from .NET classes and call their methods.
+For example, the "Environment" class from the .NET Framework allows you to retrieve information about the system's environment variables, such as the operating system version, current user, and system directories.
+By leveraging this class, you can perform advanced system-related tasks in PowerShell with ease.

+To access .NET classes, you typically use the "Add-Type" cmdlet in PowerShell to load the required .NET assemblies.
+Once loaded, you can instantiate objects of .NET classes and use them just like any other PowerShell object, taking advantage of their functionality and methods.

+Using .NET in PowerShell opens up a world of possibilities, as it allows you to tap into the extensive capabilities of the .NET Framework, which is already widely used in the software development world.
+This integration empowers you to build more sophisticated and feature-rich PowerShell scripts, making your automation tasks more efficient and effective.
+Whether it's working with databases, manipulating files, or interacting with web services, the combination of PowerShell and the .NET Framework enhances your scripting capabilities significantly.

 - Introduction to the "Environment" class and its capabilities: Dive into the "Environment" class, which provides access to various system-related information and operations, such as accessing environment variables, user information, and more.
 - Setting up the development environment: Install and configure the necessary tools to create, test, and run PowerShell scripts efficiently.